-These “Selfies” Could Save Your Life
+These “Selfies” Could Save Your Life: iPhone Apps for Skin Cancer Exams

 Those self-exams can get a bit cumbersome.
 Logging everything by hand on a paper body map is a lot of work.
-Then there is the organizing and labeling of dozens of mole photos each month.
+Then there is the organizing and labeling of dozens of mole photographs each month.

 This is where your iPhone steps in.